ysong126/lstm_reshaper/README.md

-# lstm_reshape
+# lstm_reshaper
-### This module provides a single function that converts a multivariate time series dataframe into a supervised learning - style dataframe by flattening and shifting each series along a given lagging period.
-For example, when one tries to use keras on a 2-D tensor of shape (total_time_steps, no_features), it's required to reshape the tensor into a 3-D tensor of input_shape (no_features, time_steps, batch_size).
+### This module provides a single function that converts a multivariate time series dataframe into a supervised learning - style dataframe
+### When using Keras LSTM for sequence modeling tasks, the input data is typically represented as a 2D tensor with shape (num_samples, num_timesteps).
+Here, num_samples represents the number of data points in the dataset, and num_timesteps represents the length of each sequence.

+### However, LSTM requires a 3D input shape of (num_samples, num_timesteps, num_features), where num_features represents the number of features in each time step.
+To convert the 2D tensor to a 3D tensor, we can use this lstm reshaper